Andrew199617/js-syntax-extension/README.md

 - Auto Compile whole project into typings folder.
 - Auto Compile React Class.
 - AutoComplete for React Proptypes.
+- Classes with Type at the end need to show as error.

 ## Known Issues